-We first acknowledge that due to the lack of DOF we are uncertain about whether or not Figs. 2c and 2d represent statistically significant features of the MSE budgets on those time scales.
-To examine statistical significance on those time scales, we need to investigate longer time-series than the TOGA COARE data, which is left for future work.
-Nevertheless, we can see that the patterns in Fig. 2d for the MJO events during TOGA COARE are similar to those in Fig. 10 in Benedict et al. (2014) in which 10 year long ERA-interim and TRMM with objectively analyzed surface flux data were investigated.
+on those time scales, we need to investigate longer time series than the TOGA COARE data, which is left for future work.
+Nevertheless, we can see that the patterns in Fig. 2d for the MJO events during TOGA COARE are similar to those in Fig. 10 in Benedict et al. (2014) in which 10-yr-long ERA-Interim and TRMM with objectively analyzed surface flux data were investigated.

-205 Column-integrated radiative heating $\langle Q_R \rangle$ is approximately in phase with the precipita-206 tion (or the precipitation leads slightly) on all the time scales.
-Surface fluxes SF lag the 207 precipitation peaks on all the time scales except for ~10 day scale on which both radiative 208 heating and surface fluxes are nearly in phase with the precipitation.
-The lags of SF are 209 significant on ~5 day and MJO time scales (>20 day).
+Column-integrated radiative heating $\langle Q_R \rangle$ is approximately in phase with the precipitation (or the precipitation leads slightly) on all the time scales.
+Surface fluxes lag the precipitation peaks on all the time scales except for the ~10-day scale for which both radiative heating and surface fluxes are nearly in phase with the precipitation.
+The lags of SF are significant on the ~5 day and MJO time scales (>20 day).

-The behaviors of column-integrated vertical MSE advection (or $-\langle \omega \partial h / \partial p \rangle$) differ among the time scales.
-On ~2 day scale, positive advection (i.e., import of h) leads the precipitation and the minimum value (i.e., maximum export of h) lags the precipitation peak.
-The tendency of column-integrated h (or $\partial \langle h \rangle / \partial t$) agrees with the vertical advection term, which implies that on this time scale most of the recharge-discharge cycle of h is explained by the vertical advection while the other terms cancel out each other.
+The behaviors of column-integrated vertical MSE advection $(-\langle \omega \partial h / \partial p \rangle)$ differ among the time scales.
+On the ~2-day scale, positive advection (i.e., import of h) leads the precipitation and the minimum value (i.e., maximum export of h) lags the precipitation peak.
+The tendency of column-integrated h $(\partial \langle h \rangle / \partial t)$ agrees with the vertical advection term, which implies that on this time scale most of the recharge-discharge cycle of h is explained by the vertical advection while the other terms cancel each other out.

-On the ~ 5 day scale, the pattern of vertical advection term is similar to that of ~ 2 day scale in which positive advection leads the precipitation and negative advection lags the precipitation peak.
-Unlike the ~ 2 day scale, there is a lag between the vertical advection and tendency term on this time scale which is due to negative contributions of the radiative heating and surface fluxes in the early stage of the convection.
-This lag between the vertical advection advection and tendency term becomes larger as the time scale gets longer.
+On the \sim 5-day scale, the pattern of vertical advection term is similar to that of the \sim 2-day scale in which positive advection leads the precipitation and negative advection lags the precipitation peak.
+Unlike the \sim 2-day scale, there is a lag between the vertical advection and tendency term on this time scale, which is due to negative contributions of the radiative heating and surface fluxes in the early stage of the convection.
+This lag between the vertical advection and tendency terms becomes larger as the time scale gets longer.

-222 On the ~ 10 day scale, the maximum vertical advection leads the tendency maximum by 223 around 3 days.
+On the ~10-day scale, the maximum vertical advection leads the tendency maximum by around 3 days.
 Furthermore, the relative amplitude of vertical advection to the tendency term becomes greater on this time scale, which is due to the other terms that work in the opposite way to the vertical advection.
-That is, in the early stage of the convection the vertical advection recharges the h while the other terms discharge the h and in the mature stage the vertical advection exports the h while the other terms recharge it.
+That is, in the early stage of the convection the vertical advection recharges h while the other terms discharge h, and in the mature stage the vertical advection exports h while the other terms recharge it.

-On the MJO time scale, akin to ~ 10 day scale, the positive vertical advection leads the 228 positive tendency term and amplitude of the vertical advection is greater than that of the 229 tendency term because the other terms play significant roles in the h budgets.
-It is also 230 worthwhile to note that as the time scale gets longer the vertical advective export of MSE 231 (i.e., positive $\langle \omega \partial h / \partial p \rangle$) becomes more in phase with precipitation peak (i.e., the lag relation 232 becomes closer to 180 degree out of phase).
-On ~ 2 day and ~ 5 day time-scales the vertical 233 advective h export lags the precipitation peak, while on ~ 10 day and the MJO time scale 234 it becomes more in phase with the precipitation peak.
-This in-phase h export pattern has 235 implications when we consider the gross moist stability (GMS), which will be discussed in 236 section 4b.
-237
+On the MJO time scale, akin to the ~10-day scale, the positive vertical advection leads the positive tendency term and amplitude of the vertical advection is greater than that of the tendency term because the other terms play significant roles in the h budgets.
+It is also worthwhile to note that as the time scale gets longer, the vertical advective export of MSE (i.e., $+\langle\omega\partial h/\partial p\rangle$) becomes more in phase with the precipitation peak (i.e., the lag relation becomes closer to 180° out of phase).
+On ~2-day and ~5-day time scales, the vertical advective h export lags the precipitation peak, while on the ~10-day and MJO time scales it becomes more in phase with the precipitation peak.
+This in-phase h export pattern has implications when we consider the gross moist stability (GMS), which will be discussed in section 4b.